m-Py/k-plus-anticlustering/Simulation_Study/README.md

 ## Dependencies:

 To reproduce the simulation itself (i.e., applying anticlustering functions to the data in the script "2-Call-Methods.R"), the `anticlust` package must be installed (version >= 0.6.1).
+To compute the objectives based on the methods applied in "2-Call-Methods.R" (i.e., calling "3-Compute-Objectives.R"), the package `DescTools` is also needed (I used  version 0.99.45).
+To generate new data sets (i.e., call "1-Generate-Data.R") the `faux` package is needed (I used version 1.1.0).

-To compute and aggregate the results, you additionally need the R packages `tidyr`, `dplyr`, `ggplot2` and `DescTools`.
-For `tidyr`, I used version 1.1.3 in my simulation; for `ggplot2` version 3.3.5, for `dplyr` version 1.0.7 and for `DescTools` 0.99.45.
+To compute and aggregate the results (i.e., call "4-Aggregate-Results.R"), you additionally need the R packages `tidyr`, `dplyr`, `ggplot2`.
+For `tidyr`, I used version 1.1.3 in my simulation; for `ggplot2` version 3.3.5, and for `dplyr` version 1.0.7.
 I expect that future versions will produce the same results because I only relied on rather basic and stable functionality.

 If you want to recreate the R Markdown paper file ("Paper.Rmd" in the upper directory), you need the same R packages and additionally the R package `papaja` (I used version 0.1.0.9997, currently need yet available from CRAN, installable via Github from https://github.com/crsh/papaja).
 However, you may also extract the code from the relevant Rmd chunks if you do not want to work with R Markdown.